Kevin Kyle: Ayr United

-Kyle started training with Ayr in late August 2013, and soon began playing in reserve games.
-He made his debut, although as a trialist, after being subbed on in a 1–1 draw at Stenhousemuir.
+In late–August 2013, Kyle started training with Ayr United and soon began playing in reserve games.
+He made his debut, although as a trialist, after being subbed on in a 1–1 draw at Stenhousemuir on 14 September 2013.
 Kyle played one more game before finally signing a contract, which was held up due to financial constraints, that lasted until January 2014.